kuijken/VISQL/README.md

 **Aggregated results on Gaia photometry comparison:**

-In the example_output/gaiaphotometry folder, a number of aggregated plots and tables of the average fitted VIS/Gaia flux ratio at three Bp-Rp colours, per day and over longer periods.
-Most have 'long' and 'short' versions, for normal science (560) and short science (89) second exposures.
+The example_output/gaiaphotometry folder illustrates the various aggregated plots and tables of the average fitted VIS/Gaia flux ratio at three Bp-Rp colours, per day and over longer periods.
+Most have 'long' and 'short' versions, for normal science (560sec) and short science (89sec) exposures.

 <pre>
 EVERY DAY: